 From a consumer's perspective, the assessment of countervailing buyer power also shows that through switching, customers can effectively constrain the behaviour of operators in the identified markets.
-In addition, the MCA notes that with alternative operators joining the fixed access markets, GO had started to quickly lose its market share as users started to switch to these new operators, most especially Melita.
+In addition, the MCA notes that with alternative operators joining the fixed access markets, GO consistently lost its market share as users started to switch to these new operators, most especially Melita.
 Similarly, large business clients enjoy countervailing buyer power in the higher level access markets as operators compete aggressively to provide these clients with a full suite of services.